You are here: Home » British Roads FAQ

-In Scotland, a different system exists where the motorway assumes the number of the A-road it replaces.
-In practice it is often hard to distinguish this from a zone-based system because Scotland's single-digit motorways form the same zone boundaries as its A-roads, and in England many motorways assume the number of the road they replace while still conforming to the zone system (such as M56 and M27).
+In Scotland, motorways simply assume the number of the A-road they replace.
+In practice it is often hard to distinguish this from a zone-based system because Scotland's single-digit motorways form the same zone boundaries as its A-roads.

-It appears that there is no longer a reliable central list of road numbers and as a result numbers are often duplicated or allocated in the incorrect zone.
+It appears that there is no longer a reliable central list of road numbers and as a result numbers are sometimes duplicated or allocated in the incorrect zone.

 In 1914, William Rees Jeffreys, the Secretary of the Road Board, set about commissioning the traffic surveys that would later allow the road network to be classified.
 The initial purpose of this work was to identify a hierarchy of roads in order to prioritise funding for maintenance.
 The proposals included assigning reference numbers to the roads so that they could be identified.
 This work was quickly halted by the start of the First World War.
-Henry Maybury restarted the work in 1920 as Director-General for roads in the brand new Ministry of Transport, having been Chief Engineer of the Road Board when the original surveys were started.
+Sir Henry Maybury restarted the work in 1920 as Director-General of Roads in the brand new Ministry of Transport, having been Chief Engineer of the Road Board when the original surveys were started.
 Under the MOT it was realised that the numbers would be useful for navigation and the decision was taken to make them public.
 Provisional numbers were allocated within a year, and the final numbering scheme arrived in 1922-23.
 It is essentially the same system we use today.

-"Trunk route" is a legal term that describes any road or section of road under the control of central government or one of its executive agencies (such as the Highways Agency in England).
-They were established by the Trunk Road Act of 1936.
+"Trunk road" is a legal term that describes any road or section of road under the control of central government or one of its executive agencies (such as the Highways Agency in England).
+They were first established by the Trunk Road Act of 1936.
 They are distinct from primary routes (see 2.7 What is a 'primary route'?) and from the colloquial meaning of the term, which refers to any major road.
 Any type of road may be designated a trunk road, but generally only motorways and A-roads will be trunk.

-Primary routes are distinct from 'trunk routes'.
-They are any roads that link the 'primary destinations' - defined as places of traffic importance, meaning large towns, cities, and important bridges and tunnels.
-They follow whichever A-roads or motorways are best to get between these locations as an aid to navigation, with green road signs and usually green colouring on maps (see 3.4.3 Green signs).
+Primary routes are distinct from 'trunk roads'.
+They are any roads that link the 'primary destinations', a fixed list of "places of traffic importance", meaning large towns, cities, and important bridges and tunnels.
+The routes between them will follow whichever A-roads or motorways are best to get between these locations.
+They exist as an aid to navigation, with green road signs and usually green colouring on maps (see 3.4.3 Green signs).
 The primary route network is overlaid on the system of road numbering and primary routes often do not correspond to a single numbered route: an A-road can therefore gain and lose primary status several times along its route.

 Basic signing conventions and common examples are found in the Highway Code.
 For the full set see "Know Your Traffic Signs" (published by the HMSO, £3.99).
 Diagrams of the whole lot plus all the rules and regulations that apply to them all are held in the official document, TSRGD (Traffic Sign Rules and General Directions) which is available online here.
 Scroll down the page for links to diagrams of each sign.

 Some road signs, which are made to non-standard designs, are referred to as "non-prescribed".
-They are authorised on a limited basis by central government.
+They are authorised on a limited basis by the Department for Transport.